-4. Council Corporate Plan Priorities
+Council Corporate Plan priorities

-4.1.
-The Council's Corporate Plan (2018 - 2021) sets out the Council's purpose along with the priorities, with the aim of reducing inequalities and maximise potential.
-Having a programme of plans that look to delivery development in the borough in the right locations directly links to the Council's priority of "economic growth for all people, communities It also links to the Council priority of ensuring and businesses". "communities are prospering and resilient with all housing needs met in safe and healthy places that build a strong sense of belonging and cohesion" by ensuring we have a programme of plans that continue to identify land to meet our housing needs.
+4.12 The Council's Corporate Plan 2018 - 2021 sets out the Council's purpose along with the priorities, with the aim of reducing inequalities and maximise potential.

+Having a programme of plans that look to delivery development in the borough in the right locations directly links to the Council's priority of "economic growth for all people, communities and businesses".
+It also links to the Council priority of ensuring "communities are prospering and resilient with all housing needs met in safe and healthy places that build a strong sense of belonging and cohesion" by ensuring we have a programme of plans that continue to identify land to meet our housing needs.
 Having a programme of plans also supports the Council priority of ensuring our residents have "increased independence, improved health and can positively contribute to their communities".
-Planning documents provide the mechanism for ensuring communities have access to opportunities, services and facilities which can support healthy living and independence. consultation process behind plan making also provides real opportunities for communities to engage in the future of the borough.
+Planning documents provide the mechanism for ensuring communities have access to opportunities, services and facilities which can support healthy living and independence.
+The consultation process behind plan making also provides real opportunities for communities to engage in the future of the borough.

-5. Risk management
+Risk management

-5.1.
-It is a requirement of planning legislation as set out in Section 19 of the Planning and Compulsory Purchase Act 2004 (as amended) that an LDS is in place and up-to-date to order to submit plans for examination by the Secretary of State.
+It is a requirement of planning legislation as set out in Section 19 of the Planning 4.13 and Compulsory Purchase Act 2004 (as amended) that an LDS must be in place and up-to-date to order to submit plans for examination by the Secretary of State.
 Failure to have a Local Plan that is based on sound evidence could result in the borough having insufficient land to meet the need for housing, employment and other land uses that are necessary to support the economic and environmental well-being of the area.
 It could also result in development being placed in the wrong locations, leading to an inefficient use of resources, traffic congestion and other harm.
 Having a Local Plan in place is also essential in order to defend the Council's position in planning appeals.
+Without an up to date Local Plan and commitment to review every 5 years, the Council/ Black Country Authorities risks intervention from central government and may compromise our ability to make decisions locally.
+Notwithstanding the current legislation, the Government is also consulting on a White Paper entitled 'Planning for the Future' in which it proposes a streamlining and modernisation of the English planning system.
+Should any of the current proposals be formed into legislation, they could bring about changes to Local Plans and to the preparation of the BCP that in turn may have reputational, financial, timetable and legal implications on this revised LDS.
+At the time of writing this report, the Black Country Authorities are preparing a response to the White Paper that will be approved via the Association of Black Country Authorities governance ahead of submission by the end of October 2020.

-6. Financial implications
+Financial implications